M64GitHub/libtsprites/README.md

 Combining 2 blocks to a soft block and using the same technique - also lines of arbitrary length are possible.
 Such lines share the movement property of a `soft-block` and are called `soft-lines`.
 Soft-blocks and soft-lines can be mainly used for a very limited usage-set due to their rather "big" visual blockyness of a full character.
 But with their interesting possibility to move them "freely" and "smooth", some nice special-effects are possible.

 In this means a special type of sprites is available, too: `line sprites`.
-Their code representation would be an `LSprite`.
+Their code representation would be a `LSprite`.
 Imagine the `M64` logo on this page for example.
 It can be represented as a `line-sprite` and moved smoothly around the screen.

 ### Summary of Main Principles